shaillypanchal1991/LoginRevised/README.md

 Please navigate to Releases Tab for the PPT of the approach .

-# LoginRevised
+# LoginRevised - Approch 2 (Newer Approach)

-Flexible , Configurable , Easy to plug Login Kit Library Version 1.5
+Flexible , Configurable , Easy to plug Login Kit Library Version 1.1

 Min SDK API Version  :24